wp-cli/handbook/installing.md

 ### Dash/Alfred workflow

-If you're using _Dash_ and _Alfred_, you can look up WP-CLI command information.
+If you're using _Dash_ and _Alfred_, you can add a custom Alfred workflow to look up WP-CLI command information.

 #### Setup